peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

             Assert.That(game.IsFinished == false);
         }

+## Finding
 Bug here?
-"InitialScoreShouldBeZero?" in the Game.IsFinished of ScoreForFrame(10) Not really...
+Test "InitialScoreShouldBeZero?" in the Game.IsFinished of ScoreForFrame(10) Not really...
 It's the API and my interpretation.

+## Revert
 Revert decision: Add additional Assert to existing tests.

-Is there a bug in this return statement? return rollIndexNeededForCalculableResult >= currentRoll && currentRoll != 0 ? -1 : score;
+Is there a bug in this return statement?

+  return rollIndexNeededForCalculableResult >= currentRoll && currentRoll != 0 ? -1 : score;

-Starting now with Hall Of Fame.
+## Starting now with Hall Of Fame.

 -> Shared Kernel Approach.
     1. Detect via event when game has finished.
 Store that in DB.
     2. Hall Of Fame reads from that DB.

+## Decision
+First all in memory

+## Decision
+Next step: refactor to a "database" --> global state between bounded context (still being shared kernel).